-Lorne Monoclonal Anti-K blood grouping reagent is a low protein reagent containing the monoclonal IgM antibody, Clone MS-56, diluted in a phosphate buffer containing sodium chloride (0.9 g%), bovine albumin (6 g%) and macromolecular potentiators.
+Lorne Monoclonal Anti-K blood grouping reagent is a low protein reagent containing the monoclonal IgM antibody, Clone MS-56, diluted in a phosphate buffer containing sodium chloride, bovine albumin and macromolecular potentiators (4.0 g%).
+The reagent does not contain or consist of CMR substances, or endocrine disrupting substances or that could result in sensitisation or an allergic reaction by the user.
 The reagent is supplied at optimal dilution for use with all recommended techniques stated below without need for further dilution or addition.
 For lot reference number and expiry date see Vial Label.